yuhaolan/dust_project/README.txt

 #The code for Sean_Flaherty

-	/users/Sean_Flaherty/src/ folder contain previous code for this project, please read README.txt under this folder to know the usage of his code!
+	/users/Sean_Flaherty/src/ folder contain code designed by REU student Sean Flaherty in summer 2017.
+Please read README.txt under this folder to know the usage of his code!

 #The folder for yuhao_lan

-	/users/yuhao_lan/ folder is my work space.
-Here I add two new folders: /note/ is for updating the progress of each meeting on Monday; /temp/ is for storing the temperate files when running the code
+	/users/yuhao_lan/ folder is Yuhao Lan’s work space.
+Here I add two new folders: /note/ is for updating the progress of each meeting on Monday; /temp/ is for storing the temporary files when running the code.